aboutcode-org/scancode-workbench/docs/source/how-to-guides/create-conclusions/create-conclusions.rst

 ===================================

-A Conclusion in ScanCode Workbench refers to the documentation of your analysis and conclusions about the name, version, owner, copyright, license expression and other attributes for a single software package or file or -- if you conclude these attributes are shared by a group of packages and/or files -- for that group of packages/files.
+A Conclusion in ScanCode Workbench refers to the documentation of your analysis and conclusions about the name, version, owner, copyright, license expression, and other attributes for a single software package or file or -- if you conclude these attributes are shared by a group of packages and/or files -- for that group of packages/files.